14 Frank Facts About It's Always Sunny in Philadelphia

-There’s only one reason to compare the largely amoral bar keepers that populate FX’s It’s Always Sunny in Philadelphia with the serene ‘50s vibe of The Adventures of Ozzie and Harriet: With its 13th season premiering on September 5 and a 14th season already ordered, It's Always Sunny will tie the Fred MacMurray series as the second-longest-running live-action comedy sitcom in the history of television.
+There’s only one reason to compare the largely amoral bar keepers that populate FXX’s It’s Always Sunny in Philadelphia with the serene ‘50s vibe of The Adventures of Ozzie and Harriet: With its 13th season premiering on September 5 and a 14th season already ordered, It's Always Sunny will soon tie Ozzie as the longest-running live-action comedy sitcom in the history of television.

-Before that milestone, the gang of Paddy’s Pub still has an 11th season to get through without succumbing to the effects of sniffing gasoline.
+Before that milestone, the gang of Paddy’s Pub still has a 13th season to get through without succumbing to the effects of sniffing gasoline.
 Check out some facts on the show’s history, its alternate-universe Dee, and how the production almost killed national treasure Danny DeVito.

 1. THE PILOT COST $100.

-2. MCELHENNEY CONTINUED WAITING TABLES DURING THE FIRST SEASON.
+2. ROB MCELHENNEY CONTINUED WAITING TABLES DURING THE FIRST SEASON.

-Despite FX’s endorsement, Sunny still had just a third of the budget of a typical network sitcom and was so strapped for cash that the actors shared a trailer; McElhenney made such a meager salary for the season that he continued waiting tables at a West Hollywood café after he finished shooting for the day.
+Despite FX’s endorsement, Sunny still had just a third of the budget of a typical network sitcom and was so strapped for cash that the actors shared a trailer.
+Rob McElhenney made such a meager salary for the season that he continued waiting tables at a West Hollywood cafe after he finished shooting for the day.

 3. THERE WAS A DIFFERENT DEE.